smestern/patchAgent/README.md

 A scientific analysis agent for patch-clamp electrophysiology, built on the [**sciagent**](https://github.com/smestern/sciagent) framework and powered by the GitHub Copilot SDK.

+The Idea here is to build more human in the loop scientific coding tools.
+Landing somewhere in between the basic LLM chat interface, and the end-to-end AI for science tools.
+The goal of this project is not to do the science for you, but you help you write strong, rigorous, and reproducible research code.
+Essentially an LLM wrapper but with a few extra tools to make sure the LLM doesn't go off the rails.

 ## Overview

 patchAgent helps design and run Python code for analyzing patch-clamp electrophysiology recordings.
 It leverages: